mattarderne/tap-lotr/README.md

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

-Data from the free Lord of the Rings [the-one-api.dev](https://the-one-api.dev/documentation) API
+Data from the free Lord of the Rings [the-one-api.dev](https://the-one-api.dev/documentation) API which requires an account

 ## Installation